G3Reg: Pyramid Graph-based Global Registration using Gaussian Ellipsoid Model: GEM-based Data Association

 \begin{enumerate} \item Distance condition: $abs(n_{1}^{\mathrm{T}}(p_1-p_2))$ and $abs(n_{2}^{\mathrm{T}}(p_1-p_2))$ are smaller than a threshold $\sigma_{p2n}$.
 Here, $p$ represents the center of plane points. \item Normal condition: $abs(n_{1}^{\mathrm{T}}n_2)$ is smaller than a threshold $\sigma_n$. \item Adjacency condition: two planes should contain at least one voxel that is adjacent to each other. \end{enumerate}

-Subsequently, we employ TRAVEL\cite{oh2022travel} to segment the remaining point cloud into clusters.
+Subsequently, we segment the remaining point cloud into clusters using the TRAVEL algorithm~\cite{oh2022travel}.
+This step is the most time-consuming in the GEM extraction process, with a time complexity of \(O(n\log(n))\) where $n$ is the total number of nodes in a range image row.
 Furthermore, for each cluster, we employ RANSAC to fit a line, employing a point-to-line distance threshold $\sigma_{p2l}$.
 Clusters that exhibit an inlier rate exceeding a predefined threshold $\sigma_{line}$ are identified as lines.
 Ultimately, every voxel is re-labeled based on the segmented PCL segments and is used in the verification stage for evaluating alignment quality (Section~\ref{sec:verify}).